Will the Stock Market Crash Soon? Unraveling the Psychology Behind Market Movements

 Behavioral finance explores how psychological factors influence financial decision-making.
 Emotions like fear, greed, and overconfidence can lead to irrational investment choices.
 Investors may cling to winning stocks for too long, hoping for further gains, or sell losing stocks prematurely out of fear.

-Cognitive biases, such as confirmation bias, where individuals favour information that confirms their existing beliefs, can cloud judgment.
+Cognitive biases, such as confirmation bias, where individuals favour information confirming their beliefs, can cloud judgment.
 Overconfidence may lead investors to underestimate risks, while loss aversion can cause them to hold onto declining investments in the hope of a rebound.

 Indicators like moving averages, relative strength index (RSI), and Bollinger Bands help investors gauge market sentiment.
 For instance, a divergence between price and RSI might indicate a potential reversal.
 While technical analysis doesn’t guarantee accuracy, it provides tools for making informed decisions.